Manderby/NALib/Readme.txt

 fundamentally, as types can not contain reference-types whose declaration is unknown.

-To not limit the functionality, all types are directly declared after its typedef.
+To not limit the functionality, all such types are declared somewhen after its typedef in the same header file.
 This allows NALib to inline lots of code and hence become very fast.
 The programmer though has to take the responsibility to not access any of the fields of an opaque type directly.
 Always use the API!

 Note that if you want to create a library where the types become opaque but can nontheless be accessed by your own implementation, collect all opaque type declarations into one header file which will be included by the implementation files and must be present during compilation.
 During distribution, remove that header file from the package.
-It's tricky but it works.
+It's tricky, but it works.